marrious11/marrious11/mimic11.md

  > Sometimes you're being paid based on:

 ✍🏿Your ability to deliver godd work

 ✍🏿 Your experience level

- <p> To meet up with basis, it is therefore adviced you get so deep in a particular area in tech such that you get paid based on your level of experience.<br> The goal/ secret here is <strong> focus on growing yourself on a particular area, gain a lot of experience: </strong></p>
+ <p> To meet up with basis, it is therefore adviced you get so deep in a particular area in tech such that you get paid based on your level of experience.<br> The goal/ secret here is <strong> focus on growing yourself on a particular area, gain a lot of experience: </strong>now choose one company , work and increase your portfolio, become an expert in your domain and then expand</p>

 ### Important dates
 May 2023 internships: